Ozzy Osbourne, Black Sabbath singer and godfather of heavy metal, dies at 76 just weeks after farewell show - Local News 8

 “If I can’t continue doing shows on a regular basis, I just want to be well enough to do one show where I can say, ‘Hi guys, thanks so much for my life.’
 That’s what I’m working towards, and if I drop down dead at the end of it, I’ll die a happy man,” he said at the time.

-Earlier that year, the “Crazy Train” singer announced that his touring career was over, saying he was no longer “physically capable (of it)” after suffering several health setbacks.
+Earlier that year, the “Iron Man” singer announced that his touring career was over, saying he was no longer “physically capable (of it)” after suffering several health setbacks.
 That summer, he withdrew from an appearance at a music festival scheduled for October 2023.

+“I’m taking it one day at a time, and if I can perform again, I will,” he told Rolling Stone at the time.
+“But it’s been like saying farewell to the best relationship of my life.
+At the start of my illness, when I stopped touring, I was really pissed off with myself, the doctors, and the world.
+But as time has gone on, I’ve just gone, ‘Well, maybe I’ve just got to accept that fact.’”

 Osbourne leaves behind his wife, three children from his first marriage, and three with Sharon; Jack, Kelly and Aimee.